LEDThereBeLight/intuitive-coding/_posts/2015-01-07-defining-functions.md

 main = Html.text "Sucking at something is the first step towards being sorta good at something."
 {% endhighlight %}

-The first line with `import Html` is a **command**, which is another type of expression that we'll come back to soon.
+Let's skip the first line with `import Html` for now.

+The second sentence is a special kind of expression, because it has that `=` symbol.
+It's actually a **command**.
+Commands are different from functional expressions.
+With functions, we ask the computer to *give us something*.
+With commands, we ask the computer to *do something*.

-The second line says to create a new word called `main` and define it to be:
-`Html.text "Sucking at something is the first step towards being sorta good at something."`
+The whole line says to create a new word called `main` and define it to be the functional expression `Html.text "Sucking at something is the first step towards being sorta good at something."` In programming, whenever we make a new word we call it a **variable**, because the definition varies depending on how we write our program.

+### Defining words

 We use the `=` symbol to make new words.
-"Symbol" isn't a special word - it just means a letter or group of letters.
-All written languages are made up of symbols that we use to create words and punctuation.

-`=` is a function that takes two expressions as inputs:
+When the Elm compiler sees the `=` symbol, it looks for two things:

 1. A **name** to call the new word, which we put on the left
 2. A **definition** for the new word, which we put on the right